 As a leader, you need to have a plan and you need to be focused.
 You just don’t need to be so committed to it that you are not open and willing to change.
 When leaders stop focusing inside and start seeing the opportunities and challenges happening outside the organization, they must be flexible to take advantage of those.
 Leadership today is about being radically focused on what you want to accomplish, while still being nimble enough that you easily flex and change when the marketplace demands it.

 5. Stop Spending Time Alone

 In a world that is moving fast, and one where the only constant is change, leaders need to stop spending time alone.
 Relationships are key to the success of any organization.
 And, leaders need to be paving the way, building relationships with customers, vendors, peers and most importantly employees.
 The more leaders invest in others, the more others will invest in the organization.

 So there you have it…

 The top 5 things leaders need to stop doing in order to succeed no matter what this economy does.

 Those are our ideas, what are yours?
 We would love to hear what you think leaders do today that negatively impacts their organizations.
 What holds their employees back and prevents them from succeeding no matter what this economy does?

 Voted Top 15 Business Growth Experts To Watch, and Top 41 Motivational Speakers, Meridith Elliott Powell is a business growth strategist who helps her clients learn the techniques they need to turn uncertainty to competitive advantage.
-An award-winning author, Meridith’s latest book, with co-author Mary Kelly, Ph.D., is Who Comes Next?
+An award-winning author, Meridith has two new books, one with co-author Mary Kelly, Ph.D., Who Comes Next?
 Leadership Succession Planning Made Easy, and her soon to be released: THRIVE!
 Strategies to Turn Uncertainty into Competitive Advantage.